ianhundere/docker-Jackettvpn/README.md

 |----------|----------|
 |`API Key`| Randomly generated |
 |`WebUI Password`| No password |

-# How to use WireGuard
-The container will fail to boot if `VPN_ENABLED` is set and there is no valid .conf file present in the /config/wireguard directory.
-Drop a .conf file from your VPN provider into /config/wireguard and start the container again.
-The file must have the name `wg0.conf`, or it will fail to start.

 # How to use OpenVPN
 The container will fail to boot if `VPN_ENABLED` is set and there is no valid .ovpn file present in the /config/openvpn directory.
 Drop a .ovpn file from your VPN provider into /config/openvpn (if necessary with additional files like certificates) and start the container again.
 You may need to edit the ovpn configuration file to load your VPN credentials from a file by setting `auth-user-pass`.